Dangers of GMOs and How to Avoid Them

 GMO or Genetically Modified Organism has found its way in foods that people eat on a daily basis.
 Scientists create them in a lab via genetic engineering and change the genetic makeup of the plants in the process.
 The ingredients found in these plants are harmful pesticides.
 GMO causes allergies in some people.
 They affect the immune system, and some of the GMOs are cancerous.
+Below you will learn facts about GMOs, dangers, and how to avoid them.

 - Foods that Are Genetically Modified